The Windsor Long Walk has to be one of the most striking strolls in England.

 The ceremony usually takes place at 11:00 on Tuesdays, Thursdays and Saturdays and can be viewed from both inside and outside the castle grounds, although of course the former will afford you the best view.

-Allo a few hours to view the Castle and all its gardens, chapels and other buildings, such as Frogmore House, where Harry and Meghan lived for a time after they were married.
+Allow a few hours to view the Castle and all its gardens, chapels and other buildings, such as Frogmore House, where Harry and Meghan lived for a time after they were married.

 The castle opens at 10am and closes at 4pm in the winter and 5pm in the summer.
-It is open all year round, except during some holidays, such as Christmas.

-Tickets cost £23.50 for an adult and include a multimedia guide, book them here.
+Tickets cost £28 for an adult and include a multimedia guide, book them here.

 Of course, there’s a strict level of security for entrance so do allow time for this, especially on busy summer weekends or public holidays when there can be a lot of visitors.

-Other Things to Do in Windsor
+Other Top Things to Do in Windsor

 There’s no doubt about it, Windsor is a lovely place just to stroll around and is well worth at least an hour of your time after you’ve visited the castle.